picodata/tarantool-module/README.md

 - https://github.com/tarantool/tarantool

 > **Caution!** The library is currently under development.
-> API may be unstable until version 1.0 will be released.
+> API may be unstable until version 1.0 is released.

 ## Getting Started

-These instructions will get a copy of the project up and running on your local machine.
+The following instructions will help you get a copy of the project up and running on your local machine.
-For deployment, check out the deployment notes at the end of the tutorial.
+For deployment check out the deployment notes at the end of this file.

 ### Prerequisites

-- rustc 1.48 or newer
+- rustc 1.48 or newer + cargo builder
 - tarantool 2.2

 #### MacOS linking issues

-On MacOS you may encounter linking errors like this: `ld: symbol(s) not found for architecture x86_64`.
-To solve it please put this to your `$CARGO_HOME/config.toml` (`~/.cargo/config.toml` by default):
+On macOS you may encounter linking errors like this: `ld: symbol(s) not found for architecture x86_64`.
+To solve it please put these lines to your `$CARGO_HOME/config.toml` (`~/.cargo/config.toml` by default):

 ```toml
 [target.x86_64-apple-darwin]